Zum Inhalt der Seite springen

 With the CERV-funded “European City Network” project, we are able to further develop the network and expand its activities, making it fit for growth.
 Sharing best practices and successful democracy and participation projects will inspire other cities to create impact in their communities by increasing the reach and impact of their projects, rebuilding citizens’ trust, and fostering their engagement on the local level.

-The next European City Network webinar will take place on:
+The next European City Network webinar will be announced shortly.

 About the European City Network: